McConnell Travel Fund

-2) The Dean of the College will receive recommendations for awarding McConnell Travel grants from the Faculty Development Advisory Committee.
+2) The Dean of the College will receive recommendations for awarding McConnell Travel grants from the Divisional Council.

-2) Travel funds may be obtained by requesting a travel loan in advance or by submitting receipts for reimbursement.
-In either case, the “Travel Loan and Expense Reporting Form” must be completed and submitted with itemized documentation to Nancy Rawson in the Office of Academic Affairs for review and approval, within 30 days of incurring the expenses.
-In regard to the use of these funds, please refer to the Business Expense Reimbursement Policy on the Business Services werbpage.
+3) Travel funds may be obtained by requesting a travel loan in advance or by submitting receipts for reimbursement.
+In either case, the “Travel Loan and Expense Reporting Form” must be completed and submitted with the itemized documentation to the Office of Academic Affairs for review and approval, within 30 days of incurring the expenses.
+In regard to the use of these funds, please refer to the Business Expense Reimbursement Policy on the Business Services webpage.

 1) Proposals of 1 – 2 pages should include:

 b.
 A statement explaining how this activity contributes to the faculty member’s professional development.

 c.
 An itemized budget, with justification of each item.

 2) Submit the proposal to Jessica Dopler, Office of Academic Affairs, by March 7, 2018.
 Acknowledgement of receipt of the proposal will be sent.
 Retain a copy for your file.
 Awards will be announced by the end of March 2018.